 Don’t chase the people who are avoiding you.

-What if you find yourself managing a crew of enthusiasts and don’t want to end up a hanging Chad, Barbara, or Sam?
+What if you find yourself managing a crew of enthusiasts and don’t want to end up hanging Chad, Barbara, or Sam?
 If you had the foresight to set the ground rules in August, you’re probably in good shape.
-If you didn’t you may find yourself in these last couple of weeks with the free-for-all fallout.
+If you didn’t, you may find yourself in these last couple of weeks with the free-for-all fallout.
 If you do, keep your own politics to yourself if it’s not too late.
 Then, think long and hard before you step in and become as unpopular as the candidates who didn’t make it through the primaries.
 You may be making a big deal over something that will go away on its own.

-If you must step in and manage out-of-control campaigner, keep your discussion to how the distraction of election season are affecting the quality of work being done and have specific examples to back up your assertions.
+If you must step in and manage out-of-control campaigners, keep your discussion to how the distraction of election season are affecting the quality of work being done and have specific examples to back up your assertions.

-If your heart and your popularity are sinking because your problem is too late to fix, or you have too many fences to mend, just follow the lead of the pros: learn from your blunders, keep a low profile for the next few months, and if necessary hire an expert to help you.
-In two years you can emerge with an entirely new strategy and approach to office politics.
+If your heart and your popularity are sinking because your problem is too late to fix, or you have too many fences to mend, just follow the lead of the pros: learn from your blunders, keep a low profile for the next few months, and if necessary, hire an expert to help you.
+In two years, you can emerge with an entirely new strategy and approach to office politics.